plone/documentation/docs/classic-ui/images.md

 ## Default scales

 In `/@@imaging-controlpanel` Plone allows you to configure which scales are available and what dimensions they should have.
-By default we have the following scales configured:
+By default, we have the following scales configured:

 * huge 1600:65536
 * great 1200:65536